 "What my background lacked in sophistication, it made up for in natural beauty, colorful language, and ample incentive to overlay numbing Sunday school ennui with dreamy longings for a romantic elsewhere.
 It gave me an appetite" (Sims).

-He graduated from high school in 1953; fathered his son Rip Robbins in 1954; and studied journalism at Washington and Lee University, a private four-year liberal arts college in Lexington, Virginia.
+Following high school, Robbins studied journalism at Washington and Lee University, a private four-year liberal arts college in Lexington, Virginia.
 After a couple of years, he left to hitchhike around the country, ending up in New York aspiring to a career as a poet.
 Of this brief flirtation with poesy, he says, "I needed an excuse to live in Greenwich Village" (Hood).

-After his stint in the service ended in late 1959, he majored in art at the Richmond (Virginia) Professional Institute, a professional school of the arts and annex of Williamsburg's College of William and Mary.
+After his four-year stint in the service, he majored in art at the Richmond (Virginia) Professional Institute, a professional school of the arts and annex of Williamsburg's College of William and Mary.
 He also worked fulltime as a copy editor at the Richmond Times-Dispatch.
 Though he says he had a good relationship with the paper and fellow journalists, that didn't stop him from tweaking the racism embedded in the southern culture of the time.
 “People gave me a hard time for my integrationist views, but when they called me 'nigger lover,' it was always jocular.
 What they didn't know was on my days off, I was a civil rights worker.”

 When nearby King William County school districts were ordered to integrate, the school boards instead closed classrooms and white kids attended schools in church basements and private homes known as "segregation academies."
 "I'd go up there on ... my days off,” Robbins says, "and teach the black kids” (Hood).